keymetrics/doc-pm2/en/plus/integration/elastic-beanstalk.md

 eb setenv PM2_PUBLIC_KEY=YYYYY PM2_SECRET_KEY=XXXXXXXX
 ```

-?> You can access your keys at the top right of your dashboard
+ You can access your keys at the top right of your dashboard
+{: .tip}

-!> We unadvise to use the ecosystem file to set your keys into your environment, doing so your ecosystem file can stay public
+ We unadvise to use the ecosystem file to set your keys into your environment, doing so your ecosystem file can stay public
+{: .warn}

 ## Set the server name in PM2 Plus